Maximus Lobo

 Maximus Lobo is a fictional character, a mutant appearing in American comic books published by Marvel Comics.
-His first appearance was in The Uncanny X-Men #417.
+He first appeared in The Uncanny X-Men #417 (March 2003), and was created by Chuck Austen and Kia Asamiya.

 Fictional character biography

 Maximus Lobo is part of the Dominant Species, a group of mutants with wolf-like abilities akin to werewolves.
 He runs the company Lobo Technologies, a subsidiary of Worthington Enterprises owned by X-Men member Warren Worthington III (Archangel).

-In White Plains, New York, the headquarters of Lobo Technologies, Lobo and the Dominant Species slaughter a small group of humans.
+In White Plains, New York, the headquarters of Lobo Technologies, Lobo and the Dominant Species kill a small group of humans.
 When a team of X-Men arrive to investigate the murder, Lobo and the Dominant Species confront the X-Men and force them to retreat.
-Lobo pursues Archangel and Husk, who learn of his plan to illegally sell Stark Enterprises products under the Lobo Technologies logo.
-When the rest of the X-Men arrived to help Archangel and Husk, Lobo created an explosion to cover his escape.
+Lobo pursues Archangel and Husk, who learn of his plan to illegally sell Stark Enterprises products.
+When the rest of the X-Men arrive to help Archangel and Husk, Lobo causes an explosion to cover his escape.

 During the "Dark Reign" storyline, Lobo is revealed to have lost his mutant powers during M-Day.
-While researching potential threats and allies for Norman Osborn, Quasimodo states that Lobo would have made a good ally if he still had his powers.
 Following the events of "X-Men: Messiah Complex", Maximus is confronted by Wolf Cub, who he previously attempted to manipulate into joining his cause.

 Powers and abilities

-Maximus Lobo is a lycanthrope able to assume a werewolf form with superhuman strength, speed, agility, stamina, reflexes, senses, and powerful claws and fangs.
+Maximus Lobo is a mutant who is able to assume a werewolf-like form with superhuman strength, speed, agility, stamina, reflexes, senses, and powerful claws and fangs.
 He claimed that his bones had evolved to be naturally stronger than adamantium.